lassehauballe/FindWritableDirs/README.md

 # FindWritableDirs
-*An alternative to Accesschk.exe or poor-mans Accesschk.exe*
+*An alternative to Accesschk.exe / poor-mans Accesschk.exe*

 For those moments when Powershell is banned, and applocker is stopping you from running .exe-files such as accesschk.exe